serverless-mom/jquery-zine/readme.md

 ## Chapter 5: Lets plant a garden
 ### in which our heroine uses jQuery to create something nice

+Most guides to JQuery, and front-end javascript in general, make the same 'basic app,' a to-do list app that lets you create, remove, and modify individual items in an overall list.

+It's a nice application but not very 'witchy', so let's do something all witches should know how to do: tend a garden.

+Our garden will be very simple, it just lets us plant 3 types of plant, water them to make them grow, and trim them.

+Here's what our finished version will look like.

+[screenshot of the garden app]

+Let's take a look at the HTML of our garden

 ## something really important to remember about jQuery
 #### when jQuery breaks, it usually happens silently